 Ultron was created by Dr. Henry Pym, based upon his own thought and memory engrams.
-It was a foray into Artificial Intelligence that no scientist had ever taken before, even Reed Richards.
+It was a foray into Artificial Intelligence that no scientist had ever taken before, not even Reed Richards.
 It started out as simply a box on treads with what appeared to be a head at the top.
-Dubbing the A.I.
-Ultron-1, he hoped this represented a new era in scientific discovery.
-However something went horribly wrong and Ultron became more than sentient and rebelled against his programming.
-He also defeated, and then brainwashed Dr. Pym into forgetting he’d ever created him in the first place.
+Dubbing the A.I. as Ultron-1, he hoped this represented a new era in scientific discovery.
+However something went horribly wrong, and Ultron became more than sentient and rebelled against his programming.
+He also defeated and then brainwashed Dr. Pym into forgetting that he had ever created him in the first place.

 Major Story Arcs

 Ultron took on the guise of the Crimson Cowl and formed the Masters of Evil to battle against his creator and the other Avengers.
 Ultron made every effort to improve himself with each upgrade and the Avengers finally encountered Ultron-5 some time later, whom had developed a much more humanoid body.
 Ultron-5 built an android from the brain patterns of Wonder Man and the body of the Mad Thinker's Human Torch.
 This android would later become known as Vision.
 Vision differed from his creator, in that he had a conscience and rebelled against Ultron on his first mission to kill the Avengers.

 Ultron-6 was able to manipulate Vision into stealing Adamantium and using it to remake his creator's body out of it, which would make him nearly indestructible.
 After his success with the Adamantium, Ultron battled the Avengers again.
 Although he was tricked (by Pym) into self-destructing, destroying his entire body except for his head.
 The head was later found in Attilan where Maximus made a new body for it.